connorGS9/connorGS9/README.md

   <h5>I hope you find something I do interesting, and if you have any shared interests or would like to be friends feel free to interact on any of my socials or discord below</h5>
   <h5>I am always looking to meet and speak to new people in the 'tech space' if you are particularly interested in mock interviews / competitive programming send me a message on discord: @chedwin__ </h5>

-<h5>To all developers who are working towards something they have passion for, don't give up! ↓</h5>
 <h3>I've missed more than 9,000 shots in my career...
 I've failed over and over and over again in my life.
-And that is why I succeed.</h3>
+And that is why I succeed - .</h3>
 <img src=https://github.com/connorGS9/connorGS9/blob/main/Chicago%20Bulls%20Sport%20GIF%20by%20NBA.gif/>